CriminalPancake/void-stranger-ap/README.md

 There are options for the following:

 - Randomizing normal chests.
-Adds locust idols to the pool and they are managed by the Mon Bank.
+Adds locust idols to the pool, and they are managed by the Mon Bank.
 See "AP Menu" above.
 - Adding the ability to use brands to the item pool, with the murals having locations.
 Without a Void Lord's Brand, you cannot progress beyond their domain.
 No shortcuts of any kind are considered in the logic with this enabled at the moment
+- Making the Brand items progressive.
+Each one you have will grant the next brand in order.
 - Disabling Smilers, Lovers and Killers until finding their respective items.
 Adds locations for talking to them with the void memory.
 Note that getting all of these items is required for go mode, and you may get stuck without them in the final area
 - Adding ability to use shortcuts to the item pool, talking to Mon in each location gives checks
+- adding interface manipulation as a requirement for as many of the shortcuts as you want
 - Skipping the long sequence of cutscenes before the final section of gameplay.

 For now, the only goal is the DIS ending, goal is sent after completing the final gameplay section before the ending